+If the applicant is unsuccessful on the credit examination, he/she may apply for admission into the Generic Option.
 Applicants successfully passing the credit examination requirement of the LPN Advanced Placement Option must enter the ASN Program during the same academic year the credit examination is completed.
-After passing the credit examination and registering for the LPN Advanced Placement Option, the Licensed Practical Nurse is awarded eight (8) semester hours credit for NU118: Foundations of Client-Centered Care and is responsible for paying the credit-by-examination fee prior to graduation.
+After passing the credit examination and registering for the LPN Advanced Placement Option, the Licensed Practical Nurse is awarded eight (8) semester hours credit for NU118: Foundations of Client-Centered Care and is responsible for paying the credit-by-examination fee prior to enrolling in NU 128.